mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 The author may gripe about splitting the changelist because it's a tedious task.
 Ease their burden by identifying logical boundaries for the split.
 The easiest case is when the changelist touches multiple files independently.
 In that case, they can just split the changelist into smaller sets of files.
 In harder cases, find the functions or classes at the lowest layer of abstraction.
 Ask the author to move these to a separate changelist, then circle back to the rest of the code after the first changelist is merged in.

-When the code quality is low,  request a split *emphatically*.
+When the code quality is low,  *emphatically* request a split.
 The difficulty of reviewing bad code grows exponentially with size.
 You're much better off auditing a couple of sloppy 300-line changelists than a single 600-line abomination.

 ## Offer sincere praise